 The Meadow is comprised of six acres of rooftop space, including the 3.5-acres of amenity space with 22,000 square feet of concrete pavers, 288 truckloads of topsoil, 5,000 cubic yards of geofoam fill, and more than 35,000 plants.

 Incorporating nature into the design was a sticking point for the designers.
-Organic Swings’ slender aluminum frame and inlaid cypress boards combine a contemporary style that incorporates the natural elements that The Meadows’ design team envisioned for the project.
+Organic Swings’ slender steel frame and inlaid cypress boards combine a contemporary style that incorporates the natural elements that The Meadows’ design team envisioned for the project.

 The minimalist design swaps traditional wood-slat swings in favor of a look that lasts a lifetime.
-The cypress wood pieces are set on a lightweight, aluminum frame and suspended from galvanized, aircraft-grade steel cable for a distinctively modern look and added strength.
+The cypress wood pieces are set on a lightweight, steel frame and suspended from galvanized, aircraft-grade steel cable for a distinctively modern look and added strength.

 Organic Swings’ interchangeable backrest design makes it really stand out for guests at The Meadows.
 The two removable backrests can be easily reconfigured into multiple different positions by dropping the pieces into an array of square holes around the perimeter of the seat.
 It can transform from a traditional porch swing to a luxurious lounger or an intimate face-to-face conversation space.
 You can face the seats forward or backward depending on the view you want.
 A back-to-back orientation can facilitate more focused personal time for two individuals.